stakewise/key-manager/README.md

 # Stakewise V3 key manager

-Key manager generates validators keys and deposit data for the validators, allow to generate mnemonic and hot wallet.
-Also it's helps to manage validator's keys in web3signer infrastructure.
+Key manager generates validators keys and deposit data for the validators, generates mnemonic and hot wallet.
+Also it helps to manage validators keys in web3signer infrastructure.

 See [releases page](https://github.com/stakewise/key-manager/releases) to download and decompress the corresponding binary files.